bsv/MICSECS-2018/hackathon.md

 The registered teams are presented in the list: [**REGISTERED TEAMS**](https://docs.google.com/spreadsheets/d/e/2PACX-1vT06zmCOOdyp-Z---yk7zR7xdafIMudz6ybNmBNVUuhheIKQDUrh2juGkDEV-tfSZ4kVEjpbcWX14EX/pubhtml){:target="_blank"}.

-Please pay attention to the comments in the list.
-If your team contains one person you will need to create a team or join to the existing teams.
-The team must contain from 2 to 5 people.

 ## Rules

 We know some rules are meant to be broken, but you should probably (definitely) stick by these